Frequently Asked Questions

 Johns Hopkins is providing all students, faculty, and staff with the LiveSafe app, a safety tool that gives the community a quick, convenient, and discreet way to communicate with JHU Security.

 Please download LiveSafe for free from the Apple App Store or Google Play to enhance your overall safety and allow Campus Safety and Security to better protect you.
-Students can also report anonymously information regarding criminal or suspicious activity with the following form:
+Students can also report anonymously information regarding criminal or suspicious activity.

 There are a number of resources available for students: